mebusy/notes/dev_notes/Algorithm_Heap.md

 ### Supported Operations

-A heap is a container for objects , and each of these object should have a key , like a number , so that for any given objects you can compare their keys and say one key is bigger than other key.
-Duplicate key is allowed ?

-Heap example:

- - employer records , key is socail security numbers
- - edges of network , key is something like the length or weight of an edge
- - events , key is the time at which that event is meant to occur.

-So the no.1 thing you should remember about a given data structure is what operations it supports, and what is the running time you can expect from those operations.
+ - Tthe no.1 thing you should remember about a given data structure is what operations it supports
+ -  and what is the running time you can expect from those operations.

 Basically , a heap supports 2 operations